Michaelangel007/buddhabrot/README.md

 = TODO =

-* MSVC solution and project
+* MSVC solution and project -- not yet started
 * Multi-threaded C++14 -- not yet started
 * Multi-core CUDA -- not yet started
 * Multi-core OpenCL -- not yet started